anjaustin/secure-docker-with-tls/README.md

 ### Now, let's create the key and certificate signing request (CSR) for the client.

 *Again, the following instructions are designed to be executed on the host machine of the Docker daemon.
-We continue the following instructions in the same working directory as before, `~/.docker/tls`*
+We continue the following instructions in the same working directory as before,* `~/.docker/tls`*.*

 **1. Create the client key and certificate signing request.**